Godevs04/taatomprelaunch/DOCKER.md

-# Docker Setup for TeamTaatom Prelaunch Website
+# Docker Setup for Taatom Prelaunch Website

-This guide explains how to build and run the TeamTaatom prelaunch website using Docker.
+This guide explains how to build and run the Taatom prelaunch website using Docker.

 ## Prerequisites